influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influxd/recovery/auth/create-operator.md

 weight: 401
 ---

-The `influxd recovery auth create-operator` command creates new [Operator token](/influxdb/v2.1/security/tokens/#operator-token) directly on disk for a specified user.
+The `influxd recovery auth create-operator` command creates a new [Operator token](/influxdb/v2.1/security/tokens/#operator-token) directly on disk for a specified user.